alex22prok/SpotiSort/README.md

 git clone https://github.com/alex22prok/SpotiSort
 ```

-Remember to edit `config.ini` with the data you got from the Spotify app.
-The Redirect URI inserted has to be whitelisted in the Spotify app settings as in figure.
+Edit `config.ini` with the data you got from the Spotify app.
+The Redirect URI inserted has to be whitelisted in the Spotify app settings

 ## Usage